 3. Mobile Devices and Apps:

-• App Behavior: Some mobile email apps might load images automatically to improve the user experience or check email content for notifications, potentially registering an open even if the user didn't view the email.
+App Behavior: Some mobile email apps might automatically load images to improve the user experience or check email content for notifications, potentially registering an open activity even if the user didn't view the email.

 4. Proxy Servers and Network Security: